Wisconsin Brewing Company Park: History

-Diamond Club Entertainment, LLC, investors began searching for a Waukesha County baseball stadium site back in 2018.
+Investors with Diamond Club Entertainment, LLC, began searching for a site for a baseball stadium in Waukesha County back in 2018.
 The first site was in the city of Pewaukee.
-Originally called Lake Country Commons the proposal included a public market and two multi-family housing units in addition to the stadium.
-With opposition mounting the focus shifted to a farm along I-94 in Summit.
+Originally called Lake Country Commons, the proposal included a public market and two multi-family housing units in addition to the stadium.
+With opposition mounting, the focus shifted to a farm along I-94 in nearby Summit.
 This proposal included an indoor sports training facility along with the stadium.
-The focus shifted down the road to the Pabst Farms development in Oconomowoc.
-On March 3, 2020, the Oconomowoc common counsel approved the building of the stadium and attached training facility.
-Just weeks later Governor Tony Evers signed his safer at home order, putting a hold on the construction.
+The focus then shifted down the road to the Pabst Farms development in Oconomowoc.
+On March 3, 2020, the Oconomowoc common council approved the building of the stadium and attached training facility.
+Just weeks later, Governor Tony Evers signed his safer at home order as a result of the emerging COVID-19 pandemic in the United States, putting a temporary halt to construction.

 Ground was broken for the stadium on June 29, 2021.
-The DockHounds partnered with the Wisconsin Brewing Company, a craft brewing company based in Verona, Wisconsin, in a naming rights deal.
-The stadium will be called Wisconsin Brewing Company Park.
-The stadium includes a 5 barrel brewery, operated by Wisconsin Brewing Company, where the company will use the stadium to test new products before ramping up production at the main brewery in Verona.
+The DockHounds partnered with the Wisconsin Brewing Company, a craft brewing company based in Verona, Wisconsin; in a naming rights deal, the stadium was named Wisconsin Brewing Company Park.
+The stadium includes a 5-barrel brewery, operated by Wisconsin Brewing Company, where the company uses the stadium's patrons to test new products before ramping up production at the main brewery in Verona.
 The park opened on May 20, 2022, to a sold-out crowd of 3,999 fans.